vanus-labs/cdk-java/docs/samples.md

 Now, you're getting more familiar with the basic concepts of vance APIs.

-Let's go through the details of provided examples (there are two connector samples under `examples` directory).
+Let's go through the detail of provided examples (there are two connector samples under `examples` directory).

+## Recap the Concept of Source

+Before checking out the sample codes, let's recap the concept of a `Source` connector.

+> A Source is a connector that implements the following functions:
+> - Retrieves data from an underlying data producer.
+Vance doesn't limit the way a source retrieves data. (e.g. A source MAY pull data from a message queue or act as a HTTP server waiting for data to be sent to it).
+> - Transforms retrieved data into CloudEvents.
+> - Uses standard HTTP POST requests to send CloudEvents to the target URL specified in V_TARGET.

 ## Source Example